 You will be offered a 'birth' dose of hepatitis B vaccine for your baby before you leave hospital.
 This is only provided up to 7 days after delivery to prevent the risk of hepatitis B infection early in life.
 Evidence shows that the birth dose of hepatitis B vaccine is well tolerated in newborn infants.

-The next recommended vaccines for your baby will be due when your baby is 2 months old.
+The next recommended vaccines for your baby will be due when your baby is 6 to 8 weeks old.
 It is important to vaccinate on time to give your baby early protection against diseases such as diphtheria, tetanus, pertussis, polio, rotavirus, hepatitis B, pneumococcal disease and haemophilus influenzae type b (HIB).

 Do vaccines have side effects?